5 Ingredient Vegan Black Bean Burger Recipe

 - Store leftover zucchini black bean burgers in the fridge up to 4 days.

 - You can also freeze leftover black bean burgers.
-To freeze, add wax paper or parchement paper to a baking sheet.
+To freeze, add wax paper or parchment paper to a baking sheet.
 Freeze the burgers on the baking sheet in a single layer.
 Once frozen, store in a freezer safe bag with squares of wax paper or parchment between the burgers.

 - To cook from frozen: Cook in a 350F oven for 15 minutes.